MatteoMel1985/Database-Design-and-Implementation-Final-Project-IBM-RDBMS/Resolution Study Case.md

 ## **1.**

-On the ribbon in the upper part of the EDI, click on “Terminal”, and then “New Terminal”
+On the ribbon in the upper part of the EDI, click on “Terminal”, and then “New Terminal”.

 ![Screenshot 4](https://github.com/MatteoMel1985/Relational-Dataset-Images/blob/main/Images/Screenshot%204.png?raw=true)